The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 You might be a natural fit for this industry if:

 Conversely, consulting may not suit you if you prefer deep technical mastery over breadth, need predictable schedules for work-life balance, or find frequent travel and context-switching draining rather than energizing.
-Those who derive satisfaction from building things over years—rather than advising and moving on—often find more fulfillment in operating roles.
+Those who derive satisfaction from building things over years, rather than advising and moving on, often find more fulfillment in operating roles.

 Which type of intelligence is MOST critical for strategic consulting success?

 High IQ guarantees entry into consulting.
 Emotional resilience determines whether you stay.
-The primary failure mode isn't lack of ability—it's burnout.
+The primary failure mode isn't lack of ability.
+It's burnout.

 High IQ does not guarantee success in consulting; it only guarantees entry.
 The primary failure mode for high-intelligence individuals in this field is not a lack of ability, but a lack of emotional resilience.

 Consulting requires sustaining high-level cognitive output for 60 to 80 hours per week.
 This leads to decision fatigue.
-While your brain may be capable of solving the client's problem, doing so at 11:00 PM after a 14-hour day requires grit—a trait distinct from raw intelligence.
+While your brain may be capable of solving the client's problem, doing so at 11:00 PM after a 14-hour day requires grit, a trait distinct from raw intelligence.
 Many brilliant consultants burn out within 2-3 years.

 If you're concerned about burnout in high-demand roles, understand that consulting is an intense but finite experience.
 Most use it as a career accelerator rather than a lifelong profession.